What reading experts say:

 Good readers certainly have favorite books and will read them often.
 Good readers are excited about all books and are receptive to reading a diverse selection of titles: nonfiction, fantasy, realistic stories and funny stories.
 Good readers like to choose their own titles but also ask librarians for new and interesting books during their visits to the library.

 What parents can do to help children Grow Up Reading™:

-Go to the Main Library and play with the alphabet letters, blocks and more.
+Visit the library and check out a variety of new books.
+Have your child identify as many letters as they know as you read the book.
 Does your child know all her letters?
 Can your child spell his name and other simple words?
 You're almost done counting the days until kindergarten.
 Pick up your complimentary book at the Main Library or Westacres Branch and celebrate!
-Read details in the Parent Guide.

 Read five books from the "Playing" booklist.